-Find out how you can use, manure, guano and digestive tract content, including when you can export them and how to store and move them.
+Find out how you can use manure, guano and digestive tract content, including how to store and move them.

 Manure is excrement or urine from any farmed animal apart from fish.
 It can include litter (pieces of animal bedding).

 Guano is excrement from bats or wild sea birds.

 Digestive tract content is any content from the digestive tract of a mammal or ratite (ostrich, emu or rhea).